itchysnake/itchysnake/README.md

     <b>My name's Bailey and I build things.</b>
     <br/>
     <br/>
     I like solving complex problems, and want to do work which makes a real difference.
 So far, I've found that place to be at some weird intersection between finance, technology, and blockchain.
-I truly believe the future is being built on-chain, and am excited to be a part of it.
     <br/>
     <br/>
     Above all, I strongly believe in personal autonomy.
 I've undertaken a mission to write smart contracts which enable real personal autonomy.
 Imagine concepts like: